 —Peter in Massachusetts

 You need a professional cleaning, bad.
 Yes, this is calculus, otherwise known as tartar.
-It isn't enamel.
-And it's causing gum disease and possibly other problems.
+It isn’t enamel.
+And I’m sure it’s causing gum disease in your mouth and possibly other problems.

 Tartar buildup is the main reason you need to visit your dentist every 6 months.
 When you’re young, you don’t have this.
 But when you hit your twenties, this starts to build up and you need to get it scraped off by your friendly dental hygienist to keep gum disease under control.

 —Dr. David Hall